Looking for the best things to do in Symi, Greece? I planned the perfect picturesque trip to this Greek island and want to help you do the same!

 #6.
 Explore the Colorful House & Streets of Chorio

 The locals gave me a warm feeling of community on this small Greek island.
-It was a place you visit that leaves a strong impression that makes you want to revisit.
+It is a place you visit that leaves a strong impression that makes you want to revisit.

 #7.
 Hike Around the Beautiful Island